Back to Blog

 The terms are not interchangeable: AI receptionists handle inbound calls, AI agents execute multi-step workflows, and AI chatbots manage text-based conversations.

 Agencies selling voice AI solutions face a confusing terminology landscape.
 Clients use these terms interchangeably, competitors define them differently, and the distinctions matter for pricing, positioning, and setting expectations.
+Treat terminology as a positioning tool: the words you choose during discovery determine which features you demo, what you charge, and whether the client feels understood.
 This guide breaks down the differences so you can speak with precision and sell with confidence.

 What Is an AI Receptionist?